 - Adjust your medications.
 Remind your doctor of your medications at least a week before the exam — especially if you have diabetes, if you take medications or supplements that contain iron, or if you take aspirin or other blood thinners.
 You may need to adjust your dosages or stop taking the medication temporarily.

 What you can expect

 Wearing a gown, you'll begin the exam lying on your side on the exam table, usually with your knees drawn toward your chest.
 The doctor will insert a sigmoidoscope into your rectum.

 The sigmoidoscope contains a light and a tube (channel) that allows the doctor to pump air into your colon.
-The air inflates the colon, which provides a better view of the colon lining.
+The air expands the colon, which provides a better view of the colon lining.
 When the scope is moved or air is introduced, you may feel abdominal cramping or the urge to move your bowels.

 The sigmoidoscope also contains a tiny video camera at its tip.
 The camera sends images to an external monitor so that the doctor can study the inside of your colon.
-The doctor can also insert instruments through the channel to take tissue samples (biopsies).
+The doctor can also insert instruments through the scope to take tissue samples (biopsies).